Am I registered? Is my information correct? Where can I see my sample ballot?

 However, you may still register and vote at One-Stop Early Voting.

 If you fail to register by 25 days before the election (when the books close), you may still register and vote at a One-Stop early voting location.
 One-Stop voting ends 1pm the Saturday before each election.
 New registrants will be required to show proof of residency when you register and vote at a one-stop.

 Note: if you are previously registered in the county, you may NOT change your party affiliation after books close.

 No, only the voter may sign his or her voter registration application.
 You are not permitted to sign the form for your spouse, child, or parent—not even if you have power of attorney for the person.

 Yes.
-North Carolina currently recognizes three political parties: Democratic, Republican and Libertarian.
+North Carolina currently recognizes four political parties: Democratic, Republican, Libertarian, and Green.
 If you are registered as “Unaffiliated” you may choose a party's ballot to vote during a partisan primary.
 Your party affiliation has no bearing on General or Municipal elections, only during Partisan Primaries (and their runoffs) does it come into play.